Had your heart set on a particular hotel for ages?

 Well, before you go ahead and book it is definitely worth checking directly with the hotel first.

-It’s also good to do this because you’re more likely to get a free upgrade by booking directly with the hotel.
+It’s also good to book direct because you’re much more likely to get a free upgrade by booking this way.
 Speaking of which… Here’s how I go about asking for one of those too!

 7) Check for Cashback